jobindjohn/vivaplus_v0.2/docs/model-doc/70-lower-extremities.md

     |                | <20$^{\circ}$  | 0                    | <30$^{\circ}$  | 0.07                 |

+Cortical bone properties are based on [@Mirzaali2016].
+Subject with diagnosed osteopherosis were excluded.
+Trabecular bone properties are based on Ding  [@Ding.1997] (TODO: double check with other parameters!)

 ### Tibia
+Trabecular bone properties are based on Ding  [@Ding.1997] (TODO: double check with other parameters!)

 ### Fibula
 Bone crossection properties are reported in [@Matsuura1999]